Algebraic monoid structures on the affine 3-space: Proof of Theorem

-1) In the case of rank~$0$, $G = G_u$ is a unipotent group, so $G$ acts on $\AA^3$ with closed orbits~\cite[Section~1.3]{PV}.
-At the same time, $G$ acts on $\AA^3$ with an open orbit, whence $G = \AA^3$.
-It is well known that there exist only two non-isomorphic nilpotent 3-dimensional Lie algebras, so there exist exactly two 3-dimensional unipotent groups; their multiplications are~$3A$ and~$U_3$.
+1) $\rk(\AA^3,\mu) = 0$.
+As was discussed in Section~\ref{prelim_sec}, in this case $X_0 = \AA^3$ and $(\AA^3,\mu)$ is a unipotent group.
+It is well known that there exist only two non-isomorphic nilpotent 3-dimensional Lie algebras, so up to isomorphism there exist exactly two 3-dimensional unipotent groups; their multiplications are~$\mathrm{3A}$ and~$\mathrm{U_3}$.

-2) In the case of rank~$3$, $G$ is a torus and monoid structure is defined by toric action.
-Since a toric structure on any toric variety is unique~\cite{BB}, we obtain the unique multiplication~$3M$ on~$\AA^3$.
+2) $\rk(\AA^3,\mu) = 3$.
+In this case $G$ is a torus.
+We know from Section~\ref{prelim_sec} that $\mu$ is uniquely determined by the toric structure on~$\AA^3$ and the latter is unique up to isomorphism, so we obtain a unique multiplication on~$\AA^3$, which is~$\mathrm{3M}$.